About SME Planet

 We focus on banked SMEs who aggregate inputs from local suppliers, like farmers, and add economic value whilst demonstrating resilience, a commitment to quality, environmental and labour standards, fair trading and sustainable business growth strategies.
 We develop skills, knowledge and confidence through collaborative working enriched with our global expertise, tailored to local circumstances and cultures.

-Our affiliated teams of more than 100 qualified and experienced sustainable business development and financing coaches have been freely working and collaborating together for more than 10 years.
+Our affiliated teams of more than 100 qualified and experienced sustainable business development and financing coaches have been freely working and collaborating together for many years.
 They help SMEs understand and address the practical challenges of growth strategies, financial management, compliance, resilience, sustainable business growth, new technologies, legal and market compliance requirements.
 In this way SMEs achieve climate adaptation, green supply chains, provide better quality jobs, empower women entrepreneurs and young leaders.

 Governance